-Position: Graduate Research Assistant (expired; for reference only)
+Position: Graduate Research Assistant

 - Strong motivation.

 - Working knowledge in any of these fields: health/biomedical informatics, computer science, information science, statistics, or other quantitative domains.